jgrss/geowombat/doc/source/dl.rst

 Object detection
 ----------------

-In addition to pixel/patch classification, geowombat ships object detectors (axis-aligned and oriented bounding boxes) that return georeferenced ``GeoDataFrame`` outputs.
+In addition to pixel/patch classification, GeoWombat ships object detectors (axis-aligned and oriented bounding boxes) that return georeferenced ``GeoDataFrame`` outputs.
 They live in a dedicated ``geowombat.detect`` module and follow the same
 ``with gw.open(...) as src:`` / ``src.gw.<method>(...)`` shape as the
-rest of geowombat, with module-level wrappers in ``gw.detect`` that mirror ``gw.ml.fit / predict / fit_predict``.
+rest of GeoWombat, with module-level wrappers in ``gw.detect`` that mirror ``gw.ml.fit / predict / fit_predict``.

 See :ref:`object-detection` for the full walkthrough.